egor-tensin/cmake-common/docs/boost.md

 create static libraries.
 Which is fine on Linux, since, and I'm quoting the source, "ar is always available".
 But it's not fine on Windows, since ar/ranlib are not, in fact, available there by default.
-Sure, you can install some kind of MinGW toolchain, and it might even work, but what the hell, honestly?
+Sure, you can install some kind of MinGW toolset, and it might even work, but what the hell, honestly?

 Luckily, both the upstream distribution and the MSYS2 mingw-w64-x86_64-llvm